mbooth101/flatpak-dev-shim/README.md

 ## Usage

-In order to enable the shim, Java programs must be started with the following parameters:
+In order to enable the shim, Java 9 is required and programs must be started with the following parameters:

     --patch-module java.base=/path/to/flatpak-dev-shim.jar
     -Dsun.boot.library.path=/usr/lib/jvm/java-9/lib:/path/to/flatpak-dev-shim/libdir